MirelaGTulbure/gaec-lab/README.md

 In order to add yourself to the lab website first clone this repository to your local machine.
 For simple instructions on how to do this please look [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 Once you have the repository on your local machine, open the content file in a text editor such as VS Code.
 Add a new folder titled yourfirstnameyourlastname within the author folder.
 Next, copy the _index.md file from another author folder (ex. the _index.md file within the brookecox folder) and replace the information with your own.
-If you wish to add your pronouns to your author bio.
-In the role field include them before your position in the lab with a line break in between.
+If you wish to add your pronouns to your author bio, include them in the role field before your position in the lab with a line break in between.
 For example, 'role: She/Her/Hers <br /> Undergraduate Researcher".

 To add a profile picture, upload an image labeled `avatar.jpg` (can be png, but then update the reference accordingly) that preferably is <= 1 MB.

 - Each lab member belongs to a different category.
 These can be seen (and/or edited) in `content/people/people.md`.
 Note that the attribution must be spelled and capitalized exactly the same.
 - If you do not have one of the social options (e.g. you don't have a Twitter), then remember to comment out those lines with `#`.